mifi/lossless-cut/README.md

 - Press the `Export` button (or <kbd>E</kbd>) to run the export
 - Press the **Camera** button (or <kbd>C</kbd>) if you want to take a JPEG/PNG snapshot from the current time
 - If you want to move the original file to trash, press the **trash** button
-- For best results you may need to trial and error with another output format (matroska takes nearly everything), change keyframe cut mode or disable some tracks, see known issues below.
+- For best results you may need to trial and error with another output format (Matroska takes nearly everything), change keyframe cut mode or disable some tracks, see known issues below.

 Note: The original video file will not be modified.
-Instead it creates a lossless export to a new file in the same directory as the original file with from/to timestamps.
+Instead, it creates a lossless export to a new file in the same directory as the original file with from/to timestamps.

 Note also that the cut is not precise around the cutpoints, so video before/after the nearest keyframe will be discarded.
 EXIF metadata is preserved.

 ## Known issues & limitations

 - **Cutting times are not accurate!** Start cut time will be "rounded" to the nearest **previous** keyframe.
   - Lossless cutting is not an exact science.
-For some codecs it just works.
-For others you may need to trial and error depending on the codec, keyframes etc to get the best cut.
+For some codecs, it just works.
+For others, you may need to trial and error depending on the codec, keyframes etc to get the best cut.
 See [#330](https://github.com/mifi/lossless-cut/issues/330)
   - Your mileage may vary when it comes to `Keyframe cut` vs `Normal cut`.
 You may need to try both, depending on the video. [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
 - When exporting you may lose some proprietary data tracks (like `tmcd`, `fdsc` and `gpmd` added by GoPro).
 These can be exported to separate files however
 - Some codecs are not supported natively.
 There is partial support with low quality.
 You can convert to supported codec from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)